carpentries-incubator/reproducible-publications-quarto/episodes/11-publishing-your-project.md

 - The easiest way would be to use [Rpubs](https://rpubs.com/), which is integrated with Rstudio.
 Rpubs is a bare-bones, free web hosting service created for the sole purpose of hosting R Markdown documents.
 It provides no other services--- no support for search, collaboration, persistent identifers, or versioning.
 But, it is the simplest and most direct way of getting your R Markdown (and now Quarto) document published on the web directly from RStudio.
 For a more full-featured hosting service consider GitHub and GitHub Pages, described later.

-Notice the circular blue "Publish" button in the upper right corner of your _Knit_ output.
+Notice the circular blue "Publish" button in the upper right corner of your _Render_ output.
 Click this to publish to Rpubs.
 This is where you'll need an Rpubs account as mentioned in [setup](/setup.html) for this workshop.

 Click the blue publish button